 HIV testing in Europe

+In 2015, ECDC commissioned an evaluation of a previous ECDC publication, HIV testing: increasing uptake and effectiveness in the European Union guidance.
 The aim of the evaluation was to understand the use and impact of the 2010 HIV testing guidance in the EU/EEA, and to make recommendations for future steps by ECDC in this area, including, potentially, an updated guidance.